lynch730/ternary_plots/README.md

   4. **Customized Axes** - Spacing of ticks and grid lines can be customized for each variable.
   5. **Wrapped Functions** - Ternary equivalents of MATLAB plot functions (e.g. surf, plot3, text, etc) pass the same optional arguments, enabling easy customization.
   6. **Object Organization & Property Linking** - Ternary plot objects are organized in a single ternary plot handle, and have linked properties, making edits by hand more efficient.
-  7. **Plot Layering** - Ternary plots can include multiple layers of plot elements, including combinations of surfaces, points, lines, text, and shapes.
-Lines and text are automatically "stacked" to be above surface or scatter plot.
-Support for text and shapes is in development, but can be implemented easily.
+  7. **Plot Layering** - Ternary plots can include multiple layers of plot elements, including combinations of surfaces, points, lines, and text.

 ## Getting Started
   1. It is recommended to clone the repo to your MATLAB *userpath* folder, then add *ternary_plots/*  to your *startup.m* file (e.g. *addpath([userpath,'/ternary_plots/'])* ).
 This will enable running ternary plotting routines from any working directory.